aubreyrjones/lemon-py/README.md

 have one.
 Maybe as part of SCons?

-Q. How do I use the native lexer+tree+parser framework independently of Python?

-A. The process is currently a bit ugly and manual.
-Use the `--debug --noinstall` options when building the grammar to generate all intermediate and output files to the current working directory (instead of a tempdir).
-You'll need to edit the various includes and whatnot, but you should be able to untangle it.
-The public interface is defined in `ParseNode.hpp` inside the lemon-py directory, where you can also find `ParserImpl.cpp`.

-By default the generated Lemon grammar file _includes the `.cpp` file_ in order to implement the lexer + parser environment.
-This makes it easier to build the Python module, but is probably not what you want for a nice clean C++ build.

-`#define LEMON_PY_SUPPRESS_PYTHON` will disable inclusion of `pybind11` and definition of python-related interfaces.
-This has some effects in both the header and implementation file, and you should probably not attempt to link a C++ program to a parser built as a Python module.

-The C++ header file defines the `parser` namespace, in which you can find the `ParseNode` implementation as well as `ParseNode parse_string(std::string const&)` and `std::string dotify(ParseNode const&)`.

 Q. Why doesn't lemon-py automatically write grammar actions?

 A. That sounds like a lot of work with relatively minimal gains.